-Most CFI events are intended for humanists, atheists, agnostics, and skeptics who support CFI and CFI's mission of fostering a secular society based on science, reason, freedom of inquiry, and humanist values.
+Our events are organized primarily for the benefit of our members, the majority of whom are humanists, atheists, agnostics, and skeptics, and for those who support CFI’s mission of fostering a secular society based on science, reason, freedom of inquiry, and humanist values.

-CFI recognizes that hostile and harassing behavior falls on a spectrum of severity and that unwelcome behavior can present itself publicly or privately, online or offline, and before, during, and after events.
+CFI recognizes that hostile and harassing behavior falls on a spectrum of severity and that unwelcome behavior can present itself publicly or privately, online or offline, before, during, and after events.
 An ongoing pattern of socially inappropriate or disruptive behavior can also be considered harassment.
-A person who engages in hostile or harassing behavior, whether it is displayed publicly, to a small group, or one-on-one, may be asked to leave, to not attend future events or participate in other CFI activities.
+A person who engages in disruptive, hostile or harassing behavior, whether it is displayed publicly, to a small group, or one-on-one, may be asked to leave, and if necessary, to not attend future events or participate in other CFI activities.

 These expectations apply to speakers, staff, volunteers, and attendees.
 They are implemented in accordance with Center for Inquiry’s Policy on Hostile Conduct/Harassment at Conferences and Events.